MathIsFun0/Cryptid/README.md

 Cryptid currently adds:
 - 16 new stakes
-- 29 new decks
+- 30 new decks
-- 30 new jokers
+- 43 new jokers
-- 2 new spectrals
+- 5 new spectrals
+- 4 new bosses